jyutzler/Bridge-Systems/system.md

 where a three-card minor suit must be opened.
 The exception is a hand with 4–4–3–2 shape: four spades, four hearts, three diamonds, and two clubs, which should be opened 1♦.
+However, it is acceptable to open 1♣ when 4-4 in the minors especially with a balanced hand (opener expects to bid NT next).

 Responses and later bidding generally follow the ideas set down in the previous section.
 Bidding at the one level is up-the-line in principle.
-Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣, though one fewer trump will do in a pinch in a competitive sequence).

 Responses of 2NT and 3NT are standard:

 1♣
-   * 2NT = 13–15, game forcing
+   * 2NT = 13–16, game forcing
+   * 3NT = 17–18

+## Raises
+Raises are inverted so a raise to two is strong (limit raise or better) and a raise to 3 is weak (preemptive).
+Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣, though one fewer trump will do in a pinch in a competitive sequence).
+Since four card majors should be bid up-the-line, a raise denies a four card major.
+Once a minor is raised, the bidding must end in that suit or NT.

+1♦ - 2♦
+   * 2♥, 2♠ = stopper
+   * 2NT = balanced minimum, side suits stopped
+   * 3♦ = unbalanced minimum
-   * 3NT = 16–17
+   * 3NT = 18-19, side suits stopped

-There is no forcing minor-suit raise.
+Inverted raises are on in competition.

 ## Subsequent Bidding by Responder
 If responder has bid a suit at the one level, he next determines whether he wishes